dlmiles/SpinalDoc-RTD/source/SpinalHDL/Data types/bool.rst

     * f := req || (f && !ack)
     */

-  // mind the order of assignments! val g = RegInit(False) setWhen(req) fallWhen(ack)
+  // mind the order of assignments!  last one wins val g = RegInit(False) setWhen(req) fallWhen(ack)
   // equivalent to g := ((!g) && req) || (g && !ack)

 Edge detection
 ~~~~~~~~~~~~~~

+This feature will always imply a :ref:`RegNext <regnext>` pattern to track the state history
+at the last cycle to compare and detect the edge in this cycle.

+This features does not reconfigure a D Flip-Flop to use an alternative CLK
+source than the default inherited from the component hierarchy.

 .. list-table::
    :header-rows: 1